Travelling

 6—8 months

-After AIMA approves the application, the investor pays the fee for the residence permit cards.
-The cards are prepared within two weeks and issued to the investor or lawyer by proxy.
+After AIMA approves the application, the investor pays the residence permit card fees.
+The cards are issued within two weeks and can be collected in person or by proxy.

 8